Learn how to install Telegram on Ubuntu 18.04 LTS and above, as well as other Ubuntu-based Linux distros like Linux Mint and Zorin OS in this post.

 How to Install Telegram on Ubuntu

-Regardless of the way in which you choose to install Telegram you get the exact same app, with the exact same features.
+Regardless of which way you choose to install Telegram you get the exact same app with the exact same features.
+No difference.

-Additionally, the PPA and Snap app methods below also give you automatic updates to new builds as and when they’re released.
+Additionally, the PPA and Snap app methods listed also get you automatic updates to new builds as and when they’re released.

 The Telegram desktop app for Linux is a native app and is (mostly) open source software distributed under the GPL v3 license.
 Code is available on GitHub.
-It should run fine under most desktop environments, e.g., Xfce, Cinnamon, etc, however a few DEs won’t support the tray indicator.
+It should run fine under most desktop environments, e.g., Xfce, Cinnamon, etc, however a few DEs may have trouble showing the tray indicator.

 Method 1: Official Telegram Download

-The desktop section of the official Telegram website provides installer packages of the Telegram desktop app for a variety of operating systems, including Ubuntu, Linux Mint and more.
+The desktop section of the official Telegram website lets you download a Telegram desktop app installer that works on a variety of operating systems, including Ubuntu, Linux Mint and more.

-Click the button below to download a tarball package for Linux distros (including Ubuntu) that contains a standalone Telegram runtime and updater:
+Click the button below to download the tarball package for Linux distros (including Ubuntu) which contains a standalone Telegram runtime and updater:

-To “run” Telegram using this package you need to extract the
+To “run” Telegram using this package is easy: extract the

-tar.xz archive, enter the ‘Telegram’ folder, and double-click on the
+tar.xz archive, enter the ‘Telegram’ folder it creates, then double-click on the

-Then follow the set up instructions on the screen.
+You can then follow the set up instructions that appear on your screen.

-While this method does not “install” the app on your system it should add a ‘telegram’ shortcut to the system app launcher/app menu.
-However, for me, testing on Ubuntu 19.04, it did not — so keep that in mind.
+Note: this method does not “install” the app on your system, but it will add a ‘Telegram’ app shortcut to your system app launcher/app menu.
+Just remember to not delete the binary file it links to!

 Method 2: Install Telegram Snap App

-Ubuntu user?
-You may prefer to install Telegram as a Snap application from the desktop Ubuntu Software app.
-To do this just search for ‘telegram-desktop’ app or click the install button below to open the app listing page directly:
+You can install Telegram as a Snap application on Ubuntu using the Ubuntu Software app.
+To do this just search for ‘telegram-desktop’ inside the store or click the install button below to open the app listing page directly:

 sudo snap install telegram-desktop